hego-damask/neural/README.md

 # neural
-a shitty deeplearning library written in python
+A shitty deeplearning library written in python